Foundations of statistics: Related history

-By 1940, textbooks began presenting a hybrid approach that combined elements of significance testing and hypothesis testing.
-However, none of the main contributors were directly involved in the further development of the hybrid approach currently taught in introductory statistics.
+Textbooks provided a hybrid version of significance and hypothesis testing by 1940.
+None of the principals had any known personal involvement in the further development of the hybrid taught in introductory statistics today.

-Statistics subsequently branched out into various directions, including decision theory, Bayesian statistics, exploratory data analysis, robust statistics, and non-parametric statistics.
-Neyman-Pearson hypothesis testing made significant contributions to decision theory, which is widely employed, particularly in statistical quality control.
-Hypothesis testing also extended its applicability to incorporate prior probabilities, giving it a Bayesian character.
-While Neyman-Pearson hypothesis testing has evolved into an abstract mathematical subject taught at the post-graduate level, much of what is taught and used in undergraduate education under the umbrella of hypothesis testing can be attributed to Fisher.
+Statistics later developed in different directions including decision theory (and possibly game theory), Bayesian statistics, exploratory data analysis, robust statistics, and nonparametric statistics.
+Neyman–Pearson hypothesis testing contributed strongly to decision theory which is very heavily used (in statistical quality control for example).
+Hypothesis testing readily generalized to accept prior probabilities which gave it a Bayesian flavor.

+Neyman–Pearson hypothesis testing has become an abstract mathematical subject taught in post-graduate statistics, while most of what is taught to under-graduates and used under the banner of hypothesis testing is from Fisher.